Quick Links

 • Regular fluency instruction will improves the children’s understanding of texts and in turn strengthen their comprehension skills.

-• Staff who are enthusiastic in their approach and promote a love of Reading;
+• Staff who are enthusiastic in their approach and promote a love of reading to ensure all learners succeed;

 • A reading curriculum which equips pupils for the next phase of their education and beyond;